nikokurki/com_mat_project/README.md

  Now using the classical scattering integral, an expression for the nuclear stopping power can be derived as the integral of the energy loss in a collision over all possible collision parameters _b_.

  The distance of minimum approach or the root of _r_min_ was found using scipy and all integrals were calculated using Simpson's method (5 levels in this code).
 More accurate results could have been achieved using for example Gauss-Legendre quadrature but Simpson's method proved to be sufficiently accurate.
+The differences in the results rose mainly from the differences between theoretical and fitted models.
+Due to this extensive error analysis was also required.

 ![stop_power](https://github.com/nikokurki/com_mat_project/assets/101094386/130ae14c-4136-4317-b7ed-0556e2802827)